-How to prevent MRSA transmission?
+How can MRSA transmission be prevented?

 Clean your hands often with soap and water or use an alcohol-based hand rub (sanitizer); do not share personal items; cover your wounds or cuts with clean, dry bandages until healed; and wash used sheets, towels, and clothes with warm water and laundry detergent.
 The spread of MRSA can be prevented in healthcare settings through adherence to infection control measures such as contact precautions, careful cleaning of patient rooms and medical equipment, and good hand hygiene on the part of physicians, nursing staff, and other healthcare providers.